 Cold vs Flu – which one do you have?

 Colds and the flu are both respiratory illnesses, but caused by different viruses.
 In fact, there are over 200 different viruses that can cause a cold (hence why you can get one quite often).
 The flu is a viral infection, for which you can receive a vaccine each year.
-No vaccine to stop you getting a cold though…
+There is no vaccine to stop you getting a cold though…

 Some of the symptoms of colds and the flu can be similar however, which is why people often wonder which one they have.
 In general, the flu is a bit more brutal (and can be life-threatening in some cases), but don’t underestimate the power of a cold to knock you around either!